DUTIR-YSQ/MultiCMET/README.md

    **Citation Format**:
    Zhang, D., Yu, J., Jin, S., Yang, L., & Lin, H. (2023, December).
 Multicmet: A novel Chinese benchmark for understanding multimodal metaphor.
 In Findings of the Association for Computational Linguistics: EMNLP 2023 (pp. 6141-6154).

+## 📚 References Bib
+@inproceedings{zhang2021multimet,
+  title={MultiMET: A multimodal dataset for metaphor understanding}, author={Zhang, Dongyu and Zhang, Minghao and Zhang, Heting and Yang, Liang and Lin, Hongfei}, booktitle={Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers)}, pages={3214--3225}, year={2021}
+}
+@inproceedings{yang2025cultural,
+  title={Cultural Bias Matters: A Cross-Cultural Benchmark Dataset and Sentiment-Enriched Model for Understanding Multimodal Metaphors}, author={Yang, Senqi and Zhang, Dongyu and Ren, Jing and Xu, Ziqi and Zhang, Xiuzhen and Song, Yiliao and Lin, Hongfei and Xia, Feng}, booktitle={Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)}, pages={XX--XX}, year={2025}, address={Vienna, Austria}, publisher={Association for Computational Linguistics}
+}

+@inproceedings{lu2025emometa,
+  title={EmoMeta: A Multimodal Dataset for Fine-grained Emotion Classification in Chinese Metaphors}, author={Lu, Xingyuan and Liu, Yuxi and Zhang, Dongyu and Wu, Zhiyao and Ren, Jing and Xia, Feng}, booktitle={Companion Proceedings of the ACM on Web Conference 2025}, pages={3080--3083}, year={2025}
+}

+@inproceedings{zhang2023multicmet,
+  title={Multicmet: A novel chinese benchmark for understanding multimodal metaphor}, author={Zhang, Dongyu and Yu, Jingwei and Jin, Senyuan and Yang, Liang and Lin, Hongfei}, booktitle={Findings of the Association for Computational Linguistics: EMNLP 2023}, pages={6141--6154}, year={2023}
+}
 ---